5/12/2023

 Operator

 Of course, thank you.
-If you would like to ask a question, please press star followed by one on your telephone keypad now.
+If you'd like to ask a question, please press star followed by one on your telephone keypad now.
 If you change your mind, please press star followed by two.
 You'll be advised when to ask your question.
-Again, to ask a question, press star followed by one on your telephone keypad now.
-Our first question comes from Scott Chan or Canacle Genuity.
+Again, to ask a question, that's star followed by one on your telephone keypad now.
+Our first question comes from Scott Chan of Canaccord Genuity.
 Scott, your line is now open.
 Please go ahead.

 speaker

 Yeah, thanks a lot.
 Good afternoon.
 Maybe I'll start with Jason.
-Good to see you.
-I'm on asset management.
+Good job on asset management.
 Hey, Ted.
 Jason, you talked about the revenue.
-I think you declined 20% per quarter.
-I'm just trying to figure out maybe what kind of caused that declines and that impact going forward
+I think you declined 28% per quarter, and you called out CLOs and Sierra Crest.
+I'm just trying to figure out maybe what kind of caused that sequential decline and that impact with the runway going forward for this year on revenue?

 speaker

-for this year on revenue.
 Yeah, sure.
-So the CLO had a little bit of an outside quarter last quarter.
-So I would say the CLO income is normalized this quarter.
-And then, due to some investment, we're seeing some of the revenue decline.
-And then, in terms of the investments that we've made within the sales and marketing aspect of all of that, that's led to some costs offsetting some of the revenue within the equity investment of Sierra Crest.
-We would expect that to kind of maintain normal.
-I would say it's going to pop up a little bit.
+So the CLO has had a little bit of an outsized quarter last quarter, so I would say the CLO income has normalized this quarter.
+And then, you know, due to some investments that we've made within the sales and marketing aspect of all SIF, that's led to, you know, some costs offsetting some of the revenue within the equity investment with Sierra Crest.
+We would expect that to kind of maintain, you know, I would say it's going to pop up a little bit.
 I would say another roughly 50 grand next quarter.
-But I would say that the run rate is as expected right now.
-Another factor that was reflected in last quarter's management fees is some of the OSIF investment, our equity investment, and that is kind of normalized this quarter from where it was last quarter.
-And then some of the revenue on other asset management streams like the First Trust Sub-Advisory Agreement increased quarter over quarter.
-So that's a positive trend that you'll see in that number.
-But largely where we ended up this quarter would be roughly where we expect to be next quarter.
+But I would say the run rate is as expected right now.
+Another factor that was reflected in last quarter's management fees is some of the OSIP investment. our equity investment in that has kind of normalized this quarter from where it was last quarter.
+And then some of the revenue on other asset management streams like the first trust sub-advisory agreement increased quarter over quarter, so that's a positive trend that you'll see in that number, but largely where we ended up this quarter would be roughly where I would expect to be next quarter.
 The other thing to call out is the interest income line also represents fee stream revenue that's reflected in the form of an interest income line because of our debt agreement between Mount Logan Capital and Sierra Crest.
 So you should really think about that interest income line as a management fee stream as well.

 speaker